TanmayAdhikari/TanmayAdhikari/README.md

 Here are some of the projects I've been working on:

+- [**Chat_to_CSV**](https://github.com/TanmayAdhikari/Chat_to_CSV): A smart web application that allows you to edit CSV files using natural language commands.
+Simply upload your CSV and tell the app what you want to do in plain English - the AI will generate and execute the appropriate Python code for you.
+- [**Multi-week-Hub-Distribution-Optimizer**](https://github.com/TanmayAdhikari/Multi-week-Hub-Distribution-Optimizer): This project uses PuLP and Gradio to model and solve a multi-week inventory distribution problem across hubs with demand, supply, and transportation cost constraints.
 - [**Eco-Notes**](https://github.com/TanmayAdhikari/Eco-Notes): Eco Notes is a user-friendly note-taking application designed to help you efficiently organize your thoughts and tasks.
 With features like quick note creation, efficient search, custom pagination.
 - [**Diabetes-Prediction-using-SVM**](https://github.com/TanmayAdhikari/Diabetes-Prediction-using-SVM): This project is about predicting diabetes using a Support Vector Machine (SVM) model.
 It loads a dataset, preprocesses the data, trains an SVM model, and then creates a Gradio interface ..